No Products in the Cart

 Blue Light Protection is a term that has recently been generating a lot of interest online, and yes, it is referring to the blue light you’re thinking of!
 If you aren’t familiar with the term, blue light, or high-energy visible light (“HEV”), is, as the name describes, a type of visible light.
 We are exposed to this type of light from the sun, but more recently there has been a lot of buzz regarding the exposure generated from our computers, smartphones, and other electronic devices.

 As I discussed with New Beauty, studies have shown that blue light may be damaging to the skin, leading to issues such as hyperpigmentation, under-eye darkness, and premature aging.
-Luckily there are ways to protect your skin, one of which includes using a sunscreen formulated with zinc oxide, such as our Tinted Mineral SPF 40 or Illuminating SPF 58.
+Luckily there are ways to protect your skin, one of which includes using a sunscreen formulated with zinc oxide, such as our Tinted Mineral SPF 40 or Pure Protection SPF 40.
 The zinc oxide found in both of these sunscreens offers blue light protection which is why I recommend applying it every day, even if you don’t plan on going outside, to ensure you are protected from blue light exposure!
 In addition, you can use antioxidant rich products, such as my Antioxidant Serum, and take other preventative measures like making the switch to LED bulbs and using a blue light shielding screen protector, to minimize the effects of blue light exposure.

 Now that you know what you’re looking for in a sunscreen, understanding proper application is equally as important to ensure you’re protected.